nzbin/InDiv/README.md

     - You can initialize state in life cycle hooks `constructor nvOnInit`, after that u must use `setState` add listener for additional attributes on state
     - After `constructor` u can get this.props and use it
-    - On `nvReceiveProps` u can receive new props with argument `nextProps` and use old props with `this.props`
+    - On `nvReceiveProps` u can receive new props in argument `nextProps` and use old props with `this.props`

     ```typescript
       constructor()